• Skip to primary navigation

 Fishing Season in Alberta

 Fishing licenses in Alberta are generally valid for one year, from April 1st until March 31st of the following year.
-Always research the spot you’d like to visit in order to plan your most successful fishing trip, as there are optimal times for fishing each lake or river.
+Always research the spot you’d like to visit in order to plan your most successful fishing trip, as there are optimal times for fishing in each lake or river.
 Certain bodies of water also have specific opening days, so it’s imperative to make sure you follow all opening day laws.

 For some, the best fishing season in Alberta is in warmer weather, while others love ice fishing (more on that below).
 The typical summer fishing season is from May – October while the ice fishing season can start as early as October in some areas.